International Mr. Leather: Contest criteria

 The highest and lowest scores for each finalist are dropped, the remaining seven scores are added together, and the top three scores designate the second runner-up, first runner-up, and winner, International Mr. Leather.
 A tie for the title is resolved by adding to the tally the dropped scores of the two contestants; if the stalemate continues then each of the nine judges must vote for only one of the contestants in question.

 Participating countries and territories

-As of 2025, twenty-eight countries spanning six continents have officially fielded at least one contestant to compete at IML.
-Additionally, 44 U.S. states have provided contestants, as have the District of Columbia (D.C.) and the U.S. territory Puerto Rico; the only U.S. states that have yet to field a contestant are Delaware, Maine, Montana, New Hampshire, South Dakota, and Wyoming.
+As of 2026, twenty-eight countries spanning six continents have officially fielded at least one contestant to compete at IML.
+Additionally, 44 U.S. states have provided contestants, as have the District of Columbia and Puerto Rico; the only U.S. states that have yet to field a contestant are Delaware, Maine, Montana, New Hampshire, South Dakota, and Wyoming.
+Similarly, there has yet to be a contestant representing the U.S. territories of American Samoa, Guam, the Northern Mariana Islands, or the U.S. Virgin Islands.